 Where is the Emotional Memory Stored?

-As any other emotional response observed through a PET scan, the emotional memory shows activity on the limbic system region of the brain, more specifically on the amygdalae.
+As any other emotional response observed through a PET scan, the emotional memory shows activity on the limbic system region of the brain, more specifically on the amygdala.

-Stress hormones are responsible of this strong kind of memory.
+Stress hormones are responsible for this strong kind of memory.
 Scientific research shows that they have a really strong influence over the long term memory.

-Any strong boost on adrenaline during a certain situation strengthen the emotional memory.
+Any strong boost on adrenaline during a certain situation strengthens the emotional memory.
 This is why most of the times negative or bad memories are stored with more detail than the positive experiences.